BernieMacHub/Milestone-Project-2/README.md

 ## Acknowledgements
 - I would like to thank UCP-15 Discord - For always providing feedback on my project.
-- Iuliia Konovalova - My Code Institute mentor.
+- Juliia Konovalova - My Code Institute mentor.
 - Fellow students - working together in a discord to share ideas and give feedback on each other's work.